Parado-xy/notesync-server/README.md

 # NoteSync

 NoteSync is a voice-first note-taking application that allows users to create, edit, and manage notes with voice input capabilities.
-The application supports offline functionality, note synchronization, and PDF export.
+The application supports offline functionality (It's a PWA), note synchronization, and PDF export.
+The project is live at: https://notesync-fyvo.onrender.com/

 ## Features